Leading the conversation on electrification.

 Who’s Delaying Climate Action in Massachusetts?

-(Note: this report is not associated with ZeroCarbonMA but we think it is a great analysis and highly recommend it.)
+(Note: this report was not funded or in any way associated with ZeroCarbonMA, but we think it is a great analysis and highly recommend it.)
 This 2021 report from Brown University CSSN Research spotlights why progress in climate legislation is so difficult in Massachusetts.
 “In spite of overwhelming public support for climate bills (over 90% of public testimony is in favor), their advancement is undermined by what happens behind closed doors through lobbying.
 Electricity and natural gas utilities are the most powerful actors when it comes to shaping climate legislation in Massachusetts; other key opposition groups include the real estate industry, fossil fuels, and power generators.
 These organizations outspend clean energy advocates on lobbying by more than 3.5 to 1.”
 The report highlights the lobbying playbooks, including a standard attack from the real estate and utility lobbies that we see again and again claiming - falsely - that increased building performance will result in a burden on housing affordability and could deter home ownership.
 (Press Release)

-Commentary
+Commentary / OpEds

 -